apache/cordova-cli/README.md

 - The user-facing name can be modified via the contents of the `<name>` element.
 - The package name (AKA bundle identifier or application id) can be modified via the `id` attribute from the top-level `<widget>` element.
 - The whitelist can be modified using the `<access>` elements.
 Make sure the `origin` attribute of your `<access>` element points to a valid URL (you can use `*` as wildcard).
 For more information on the whitelisting syntax, see the [docs.phonegap.com](http://docs.phonegap.com/en/2.2.0/guide_whitelist_index.md.html#Domain%20Whitelist%20Guide).
 You can use either attribute `uri` ([BlackBerry-proprietary](https://developer.blackberry.com/html5/documentation/access_element_834677_11.html)) or `origin` ([standards-compliant](http://www.w3.org/TR/widgets-access/#attributes)) to denote the domain.
+- Platform-specific preferences can be customized via `<preference>` tags.
+See [docs.phonegap.com](http://docs.phonegap.com/en/2.3.0/guide_project-settings_index.md.html#Project%20Settings) for a list of preferences you can use.

 # Hooks